FollowMeDown/docs-2/theory/abstract-consensus.rst

     :width: 100%
     :align: center

+This is a simple case of a summit, where there are no equivocators and the domain of the base trimmer as well as the domain of every committee we calculate is the whole set of validators.

 Similarly to summits, messages also have "acknowledgement levels".
 We will say **K-level message** for a message with acknowledgement level K. Acknowledgement level for a message is optional.
 We will use the term **plain-message** to reference messages that do not have acknowledgement level.